infahash/antiguard/README.md

 # antiguard
-Fix class and package conflicts for android reverse engineer smali projects.
+**Fix class and package conflicts when reverse engineer an apk that obfuscated with proguard.**

 ### About
 If you are working on a smali project, this tool will help you to fix class-package conflicts.